The Incredible Burt Wonderstone: Release

-The Incredible Burt Wonderstone premiered as the opening film of the SXSW festival on March 8, 2013; it was introduced by Carell, Carrey and Wilde.
+The Incredible Burt Wonderstone premiered as the opening film of the SXSW festival on March 8, 2013; it was introduced by Carell, Carrey, and Wilde.
 The film received a wide release in North America and the United Kingdom on March 15, 2013.

 Box office

 The film earned $22.5 million in North America and $4.9 million elsewhere for a worldwide total of $27.4 million, against a budget of $30 million.

 In the week prior to its release in North America, the film was predicted to earn approximately $18 million and finish as the number 2 film of the weekend behind Oz the Great and Powerful.
-The Incredible Burt Wonderstone earned $3.72 million through its opening day including takings from midnight showings at 1,800 theaters.
-During its opening weekend the film earned $10.2 million from 3,160 theaters—an average of $3,221 per theater—ranking third for the weekend behind new release The Call ($17.1 million) and holdover Oz the Great and Powerful ($41.3 million).
+It earned $3.72 million through opening day including midnight showings at 1,800 theaters.
+Opening weekend earned $10.2 million from 3,160 theaters—an average of $3,221 per theater—ranking third for the weekend behind new release The Call ($17.1 million) and holdover Oz the Great and Powerful ($41.3 million).
 The gross was one of the lowest openings for a Carell or Carrey film.
-In its second weekend, the film's takings dropped by 58% to $4.32 million, putting it in seventh place.
+In its second weekend, earnings dropped by 58% to $4.32 million, putting it in seventh place.